Media Arts (MART)

 MART 601 - Final Portfolio Research.
 3 Credits.

-Offered every semester.
+Offered spring.
 Investigation into subjects relevant to the development of the students Final Portfolio work.
 Application of qualitative research techniques, with a research presentation or paper due at the end of the semester.
 Level: Graduate

 MART 680 - Film Directing IV.
 4 Credits.